Brian Webster-Henderson (Chair)

 Alison Machin (Executive Member – Workforce)

-Alison is Professor of Nursing and Interprofessional Education and Head of the Department of Nursing, Midwifery and Health, Faculty of Health and Life Sciences, Northumbria University.
+Alison is Deputy Faculty Pro-Vice-Chancellor, Faculty of Health and Life Sciences, Northumbria University.
 She is also currently the Northumbria strategic lead for a high profile, international nurse education collaborative venture in Malta.
 Alison has a large portfolio of Doctoral research supervision and is an experienced PhD examiner.
 She is a Trustee of the Centre for the Advancement of Interprofessional Education (CAIPE), and Co-editor of a CAIPE book series on Collaborative Practice in health and social care.
 Alison joined Northumbria University in 1999 as a Senior Lecturer in adult nursing.
 In 2003 she was appointed Director of Interprofessional Education, with Principal Lecturer responsibility for the strategic development of interprofessional education across health and social care pre-registration programmes.
 Alison also played a lead role in a national DoH funded initiative to embed service improvement learning into pre-registration health curricula.
 Prior to joining the University, she worked for 11 years as a Registered Nurse and as a Health Visitor.
 Her research interests include: interprofessional education; nursing and healthcare collaborative workforce development; health visiting; and public health; using qualitative methodologies including grounded theory.

 Paula Holt (Executive Member – Regulation)